mozilla/BrowserQuest/README.md

     [Thu Sep 13 2012 17:16:27 GMT-0400 (EDT)] INFO world5 created (capacity: 200 players).
     [Thu Sep 13 2012 17:16:27 GMT-0400 (EDT)] INFO Server is listening on port 8000

 That means its working.
-Ignore the warnings about "Could not open config file" and "path.exists".
+Ignore the warning about "Could not open config file".
 There should not be any other warnings or errors.

 Client side